 Can I use DAS?

 Yes and no. First, EVERYONE must have a boarding pass.
-Even if you have DAS, you must have a boarding pass.
+Even if you have DAS, you must have a Rise of the Resistance Boarding Group .
 You can’t stroll up and ask for DAS or ask for a boarding pass.
-Also, those using DAS have been upset to be told that they must use the long Boarding Pass line instead of the short Fastpass line.
+Those using the DAS access may have to plead their case a bit to get the Cast to allow you to use the Fastpass entrance area as many don’t know how it is supposed to function.

 Throughout your wait for your group to be called, you can check “My status” on this page again.
 It will just show the progress with little green bars being filled and tell you what groups are being called.